citrix-openstack/blogentries/virtual_hypervisor.md

 # Virtual Hypervisor
-This blog demonstrates how to install a XenServer inside a XenServer.
+This blog demonstrates how to perform a scripted install of a XenServer inside a XenServer.
 This could be useful for experimenting with cloud setups.

 ## Network setup
 The physical XenServer host's `eth0` interface is connected to the corporate